cskonopka/TwilioIoT/Blog/04 - SayHelloArduinoGSM/README.md

   <img width="70%" height="70%" src="https://i.ibb.co/jRgZ01P/mkr1400.jpg"/>
 </p>

-When it came to my Grandma's 90th birthday I was stumped about what to get her as a gift.
-She has been a big influence in my life and I wanted to do something that showed that.
-I knew I wanted to integrate Twilio in some way because when she was younger she was a switchboard operator for [Bell Telephone](https://en.wikipedia.org/wiki/Bell_System).
-Then it hit me like a ton of phones.
-I will create a hardware device with a [Programmable Wireless](https://www.twilio.com/docs/wireless) [SIM](https://www.twilio.com/console/wireless/orders/new) and a button.
-When she presses the button a voice call will be routed to her phone and an operator will tell her how much I love her and wish her a happy birthday.

 The new [MKR family](https://maker.pro/arduino/tutorial/an-introduction-to-arduinos-mkr-family-and-iot-development-boards) of Arduino boards are going to change the landscape of rapid prototyping IoT solutions.
 The [Arduino MKR GSM 1400](https://www.arduino.cc/en/Guide/MKRGSM1400) is a great solution for anyone looking to expand the scope of their IoT projects using cellular connectivity.
 By integrating a modem with a microcontroller a new all-in-one communication solution has started to emerge.
 This paired with the [Twilio Programmable Wireless SIM](https://www.amazon.com/Twilio-001-Starter-Pack-SIMs/dp/B07C8T3QDT) makes it possible to communicate around the globe using Machine-to-Machine commands.
 “Things” can now be connected in ways previously impossible with WiFi or Bluetooth.

 This tutorial demonstrates how to send a Machine-to-Machine Command from the [Arduino MKR GSM 1400](https://www.arduino.cc/en/Guide/MKRGSM1400) to a server written in Go.
 When the Machine-to-Machine Command is received server-side an audio file will play a .mp3 saying “hello”.
 The completed project can be found on GitHub.